 In AERD, cholesterol crystals break off from the plaque lining the arteries.
 These crystals move into the bloodstream.
 Once in circulation, the crystals get stuck in tiny blood vessels called arterioles.
 There, they reduce blood flow to tissues and cause swelling (inflammation) and tissue damage that can harm the kidneys or other parts of the body.
-Acute arterial occlusion occurs when the artery that supplies blood to the kidney suddenly becomes blocked.
+Acute arterial occlusion occurs when the large artery that supplies blood to the kidney suddenly becomes blocked.

 Atherosclerosis of the aorta is the most common cause of AERD.
 The cholesterol crystals may also break off during aortic angiography, cardiac catheterization, or surgery of the aorta or other major arteries.

 In some cases, AERD may occur without a known cause.